pvcnt/mergeable/packages/testing/README.md

-# packages/types
+# packages/testing

-This package contains common Typescript types.
+This package contains testing utils.
+It should only be included as a development dependency.